-Made from powdered and dried livestock blood, blood meal is known to gardeners as one of the highest sources of non-synthetic nitrogen.
-But less is more when it comes to blood meal!
+Blood Meal is made from powdered and dried livestock blood.
+Keep in mind that less is more when it comes to blood meal!
 If applied too heavily, the ammonia present in blood meal could burn your plants.

 Blood meal has many beneficial actions including: